 Available in men’s and women’s sizes, black (pictured) or Collective Edition.

-Some people wear a McEnroe-style headband to keep the sweat out of their eyes, but in case you prefer to channel Simpson (hopefully you do), Le Col and Rapha make indoor-specific casquettes.
+Some people wear a McEnroe-style headband to keep the sweat out of their eyes, but in case you prefer to channel Simpson Rapha makes an indoor-specific cap.

 Made predominantly with a lightweight spacer mesh, Rapha's cap draws moisture and heat away from the head, working well in conjunction with a fan.
 The front panel features the same lightweight fabric as Rapha’s technical T-shirts, overlaid above the spacer mesh to improve airflow and sweat dispersion.
 It comes in one size, held in place by a continuous elastic band.
 The peak can be popped up, while bound seams allow it to be worn with maximum ‘luft’.

 We haven’t seen any indoor-specific socks so far, but summer socks will do the job just fine.
 Look for lightweight socks with a mesh ankle.
-Here are 14 of the best we’ve tested.
+Here are some of the best we’ve tested.

 Once you’re all kitted out with the clothing, you’ll need to have a think about the rest of your indoor-training paraphernalia.
 As with the clothes, some of it can be improvised using what you already have, but there are certain things that are essential, such as a powerful fan.